 Genuine SBLC Providers

-As discussed at the beginning, SBLC Providers can be hard to come by.
+As discussed at the beginning, genuine SBLC Providers can be hard to come by.
 The banks don’t advertise SBLC’s as their own bank products, simply because they are not allowed to.
 Standby Letters of Credit are provided by high net worth clients with large cash holdings in an account at the Bank.
-The high net worth clients are usually hedge funds, private equity, pension funds, etc..
+High net worth clients are usually hedge funds, private equity, pension funds, and large coprations etc..
 It is very difficult not only to get in touch with bank instrument Providers, they are very strict too, they don’t mess around.

 Genuine Providers perform many checks and balances which means that any authorised mandate agents connected to Providers are too follow strict procedures.
 This is good new on our part as we know we carry clean business but it means that any business we introduce needs to be able to follow certain procedures.
 Because of the strict ruling, Prestige will let you know what is required but in general we will ask for POF and BCL to say you can pay for 10% of the LTV/face value of the bank instrument.
 We want to know that every business that passes us has the capability to afford the lease fee.

 When a company completes the forms to lease an SBLC, what they are essentially doing is borrowing collateral (what this is actually called is a temporary “CTA” Collateral Transfer Agreement).
 Let’s say that you are an oil refinery company looking to buy oil and are dealing with say ABC Oil.
 You have an agreement with ABC Oil saying that you want to buy $100M USD worth of oil (on your books you have $10B USD) .
-You may choose not to use your own bank account and instead prefer to lease an SBLC.
+You may choose not to use your own bank account and apply through your own bank but instead, prefer to lease a StandBy Letter Of Credit from a different Provider.

-When leasing a bank instrument, the DOA is a legal agreement signed by bpth Parties.
-It states that you will lease the SBLC for one year and one day at $100MUSD giving it back with no liens or encumbrance.
+When leasing a bank instrument, the DOA is a legal agreement signed by both Parties.
+It states that the titled owner will lease the SBLC for one year and one day at $100M USD giving it back with no liens or encumbrance.
 The legal documents is called a Deed of Agreement (DOA).
 Both banks will also send a Ready Willing and Able (RWA) message to each other.
 The Providers bank confirms it’s ready to issue the SBLC and Receivers bank confirms their client has the funds.

 After the DOA and RWA are signed and SWIFT fees are paid, the banks of both parties will message each other until the instrument is transmitted to the Receiver.
 In some agreements should one fail to meet the timeline, there will be a penalty and risk of no further business.